Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

 This part of town offers a cultural hub with easy access to some of Budapest’s finest artistic venues and historical landmarks, making it an ideal base for those who want to immerse themselves in the city's rich heritage while enjoying a touch of class.

-Recommended hotels in Terézváros
+My Recommended hotels here

-The hotel’s location is ideal for exploring the Opera House and other cultural highlights, and it features a cozy bistro and a tranquil garden for relaxation.
-It’s a luxurious yet relatively accessible option, with nightly rates starting at about $180.
+Hotel Moments Budapest - Also on Andrássy Avenue, this hotel is a serene escape with its stylish rooms and relaxed, friendly atmosphere.
+The hotel’s location is ideal for exploring the Opera House and other cultural highlights, and it features a cozy bistro and a tranquil garden.

-Each room is meticulously themed, blending historical elements with modern comforts, like the grand hall of the masonic temple where the restaurant and bar are found, with Egyptian-style frescoes and a chessboard floor.
+Mystery Hotel Budapest - If you love wonder and surrealism, the Mystery Hotel Budapest is your place.
+Each room is meticulously themed, like the grand hall of the masonic temple where the restaurant and bar are found, with Egyptian-style frescoes and a chessboard floor.

 Rooms typically start at around $200 per night.

-W Budapest opened recently in the iconic Dreschler Palace, which once housed the former Ballet Insititute and lay abandoned for years till it reopened as this chic, contemporary hotel with cutting-edge design on the historic Andrássy Avenue (just across the street from the Hungarian State Opera).
+W Budapest - W Budapest opened recently in the iconic Dreschler Palace, which once housed the former Ballet Insititute and lay abandoned for years till it reopened as this chic, contemporary hotel with cutting-edge design on the historic Andrássy Avenue (just across the street from the Hungarian State Opera).

-Main sights in Terézváros
+Main sights

 Heroes' Square